Navigator objectSupport in all current engines.

 Navigate an appropriate browsing context to resultURL.

-If the user had visited a site at https://example.com/
+If the user had visited a site at https://example.com/ that made the

 following call: